giovanniboscu/continuous-section-field/cuf/docs/csf_problem.md

 class HollowRectangleBendingProblem:
 ```

-and exposes two principal operations:
+Its two main responsibilities are:

 ```python
 build_load_vector(...)
 build_constraints(...)
 ```

-The CUF core therefore does not contain any knowledge of the physical
+`build_load_vector(...)` converts the physical loading into the global numerical load vector used by the solver.

-load type or of the boundary-condition configuration used by this
+`build_constraints(...)` defines the boundary conditions of the structural problem.

-problem.
+The CUF core does not need to know whether the applied load is a surface pressure, a point force, a torsional load, a sinusoidal load, or another type of loading.

-A different structural loading can be introduced through the adapter
+It only receives the final numerical quantities required to solve the system.

-without modifying the CUF core.
+---

-### Loads
+## Defining the load

-Loads are constructed by:
+The load vector is constructed by:

 ```python
 def build_load_vector(